The Graif Building

 Mankato, MN 56002

 Doug Peterson practices in the area of complex business litigation.
 As an Assistant U.S. Attorney for the District of Minnesota from 1986 through 1997, he tried a variety of criminal cases, including white collar prosecutions of tax, fraud and money laundering offenses.
-As a federal prosecutor, Doug also argued numerous cases before the U.S. Court of Appeals for the Eighth Circuit.
+As a federal prosecutor, Doug also argued numerous cases before the Court of Appeals for the Eighth Circuit.

 The shareholder-in-charge of the firm’s Mankato office and a member of the firm’s Business Litigation practice group, Doug represents: